cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 * A Raspberry Pi.
 (I use a 8 GB Raspberry Pi 4B.)
 * A good USB C cable.
 (The DockCase USB C cable is surprisingly great.)
 * A good microSD card.
-(I use a 128 GB Samsung Pro Endurance.)
+(I use a 64 GB Kingston Canvass Go!
+Plus.)
 * A second "bootstrap" microSD card that’s at least 32 GB in size.
 (You need something *twice* the size that your operating system image requires.
 This will just be used to “bootstrap” the encrypted microSD card, so it’s only necessary if you’re spinning the Pi up for the first time.)
 * A USB microSD card reader (since you'll need to have *both* microSD cards connected to the Pi briefly.)
 * Physical access to a Linux system.
 (This could actually be the Pi itself, if you’ve already got it up and running with another operating system.)